Suitable for: Anyone registered for GST who uses their car for a business purpose

 TOTAL COST = $816.50

 Currently, Jackie is working on her October - December BAS and is wondering what amount, if any, she should list in her BAS for this expense.
-She refers to the four requirements for an expense to be claimable in the BAS:
+She refers to the four requirements for an expense to be claimable:

 1. Is the purchase made at least partly for your business activity?
-Yes, her car is used 80% of the time for a business purpose.
+Yes, she has an 80% business use percentage.
 Given car registration is necessary in order to use her car, this test is satisfied.

 2. Did the expense amount include GST?
 Only the TAC Fee has GST associated with it - given by the (incl.
 GST) label.
 Therefore, this $474 amount is the only amount that passes this test.
 The other two line items fail this test, and should NOT be included on the BAS.